tinesoft/ngx-wow/README.md

 })
 export class AppComponent implements OnInit, OnDestroy {

-  //keep refs to subscription to be abble to unsubscribe later private wowSubscription: Subscription;
+  // keep refs to subscription to be abble to unsubscribe later
+  // (NOTE: unless you want to be notified when an item is revealed by WOW,
+  //  you absolutely don't need this line and related, for the library to work
+  // only the call to `this.wowService.init()` at some point is necessary private wowSubscription: Subscription;

   constructor(private router: Router, private wowService: NgwWowService){